peterbatridge/ennea-LED/readme.md

 ![Nonagons Upside Down](./readme-content/small/CoastersUpsidedown.jpg)

 ## CNC Routing
-The design for the CNC cut were created in the Inventables Easel program, it's super easy to use.
+The design for the CNC cut was created in the Inventables Easel program, it's super easy to use.
 There are little tails on each nonagon so that there is room for wires sticking out of each nonagon</br>
 ![CNC Design](./readme-content/small/CNCRouterDesigns.jpg)<br>

 Test cuts were made in an MDF board to get the size right holes for the plastic nonagons.
 I had to pause the cut and turn off the drill as soon as each nonagon was cut completely out in order to remove the cut out piece of wood.
 Without removing the wood the drill bit could potentially fling it across the work surface.<br>